SEKOIA-IO/documentation/docs/getting_started/sso/okta.md

 3. Once redirected to the `New Web App Integration`, be sure to select:
     - `Grant type`: `Client credentials`
     - `Sign-in redirect URIs`: https://app.sekoia.io/user/callback
+4. In `Assignments` > `Controlled access`, you can limit access to certain group of users

 ## Configure